MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/associate-disassociate-entities-using-web-api.md

 ## Using collection-valued navigation properties

-With OData, both sides of a Many-to-Many relationship will have collection-valued navigation properties.
-For One-to-Many and Many-to-One relationships, the table one the 'One' side will have a collection-valued navigation property.
+With OData, both sides of a many-to-many relationship will have collection-valued navigation properties.
+For one-to-many and many-to-one relationships, the table one the 'One' side will have a collection-valued navigation property.
 There is no difference how you work with any of these types of relationships while using collection-valued navigation properties.
 This section will describe how to work with collection-valued navigation properties with any type of relationship.

 ## Add a record to a collection

-The following example shows how to add a <xref:Microsoft.Dynamics.CRM.contact?text=contact> record to the <xref:Microsoft.Dynamics.CRM.account?text=account> `contact_customer_accounts` collection which is part of a One-to-Many relationship.
+The following example shows how to add a <xref:Microsoft.Dynamics.CRM.contact?text=contact> record to the <xref:Microsoft.Dynamics.CRM.account?text=account> `contact_customer_accounts` collection which is part of a one-to-many relationship.

 **Request**